LexMainye/Matatu-Income-Data-Analysis/README.md

    - The weak associations suggest potential benefits in expanding the dataset or including additional variables, such as passenger demographics or route types, to uncover more actionable patterns.

 ---

-This summary can be included in the project README to help others understand the findings and their practical implications.
-Let me know if you'd like further refinements!